sderosiaux/golb/pages/2016-09-07-why-it-s-important-to-log-using-slf4j/20160907-why-it-s-important-to-log-using-slf4j.md

 As we said, *slf4j-api* is looking for the class `org.slf4j.impl.StaticLoggerBinder` to get an implementation, and he finds two.
 That *often* happens in projects because of the dependency graph (when some dependencies depend on a slf4j binding that they should not have exposed).

 This message is just a warning, the logging will work.
-But it's a bad smell that should be fixed, because maybe it won't pick the one you want.
+But it's a bad smell that should be fixed, because maybe it won't pick the one we want.

-They have to be excluded (see below) and **ONLY** your own program, your application, should import a slf4j binding.
+They have to be excluded (see below) and **ONLY** our own program, our final application, should import a slf4j binding.

 ### Second warning: logs loss